medichri87/Programming/Java/TextEditor/Readme.txt

-TextEditor is a personal project I in which I created a small text editor which operates similar to Window's Notepad.
+TextEditor is a personal project I created which acts as a small text editor operating similar to Window's 'Notepad' program.